-Here are some common causes of sexual problems that can affect anyone.
+These are some common causes of sexual problems that can affect anyone:

-If you are worried about your sex life, it’s really worth talking to your family doctor.
-Your doctor may look at possible physical causes for any sexual problems.
-If they think that your problems relate to how you are feeling, they might refer you for therapies such as counselling or cognitive behavioural therapy.
+If you have any concerns about your sex life, it’s worth talking to your family doctor.
+They can look for physical or other causes for your problems.
+If they think your problems relate to how you are feeling, they may be able to refer you for talking therapies such as counselling or cognitive behaviour therapy.

 This information has been produced under the terms of The Information Standard.